KingLyrics/ExpenseTracker/README.md

 ## Expense Tracker: Keep Your Finances Organized

-This is a mobile application (Swift/SwiftUI) designed to help you track your personal expenses and gain insights into your spending habits.
-It allows you to record expenses with categories, and amounts, and then provides functionalities to visualize your spending patterns.
+Expense Tracker is a mobile application (Swift/SwiftUI) designed to help you track your personal expenses and gain insights into your spending habits.
+It allows you to record expenses with categories and amounts, and then provides functionalities to visualize your spending patterns.

 **Features:**